 While flexibility is heading up the wish list for many candidates, it’s also going to be key for employers and recruiters this year.

 It’s unpredictable out there.
 No one knows how tough the recession is going to be, how long it will last, or how the cost of living crisis will pan out.
 All those factors could create rapidly changing business needs – ramping up recruitment, rolling out redundancies, or hiring contractors rather than permanent team members.

 This sense of flux means that organisations need to be agile and adaptable, not only to survive but to thrive.
-For example, there may be much more focus on internal promotion and developing employees during the recession.
+For example, there may be much more focus on during the recession.
 But companies will need to be ready to bounce back into action when the economy picks up again.